 How to Make Lemon Syllabub

-Before starting, zest and juice lemon.
+The first step is to zest and juice the lemon.

 You can zest it with a microplane, zester, or even a cheese grater if you are careful.

-Just don’t push down too much when zesting it, you really want to get the thin yellow peel off without delving into the bitter white part.
-You can see from this picture that I’m just barely taking the outside skin off, not digging so deep as to hit white.
+The key is that you don’t want to push down too much when zesting the lemon.
+You really only want to get the thin yellow peel off without delving into the bitter white part.
+If you do get too deep and hit white though, it’ll be fine.

-The juice of one lemon is fine.
+The juice from one lemon is perfect.